griffda/PROCESS-/changelog_update/README.md

 Also, as seen above, if you haven't made changes, sections can be left empty.
 In this case we do not have a `Security` tag as there should be no changes invovled that would lead to any vulnerabilities.

 ### Step 5
 All you need to do now is save your YAML file once you have added the changes to it, commit these changes and that is all.
-No changes need to be made ot the CHANGELOG.md as this will be done automatically upon Process upversioning.
+No changes need to be made to the CHANGELOG.md as this will be done automatically upon Process upversioning.

 ## What warrants a changelog entry?
 You can see the current CHANGELOG.md in the process directory, which has previous examples of what should be included in the changelog.
 Using [Gitlab guides](https://docs.gitlab.com/ee/development/changelog.html), a few key changelog entries are: